publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch28/schIII/ptB/m__us_usc_t2_s1848.md

     (a) __Amount of compensation to be that specified in appropriations Acts__

-        Notwithstanding any other provision of law, the pay for positions described in subsection (b) of this section shall be the amounts specified for such positions in appropriations Acts.
+        Notwithstanding any other provision of law, the pay for positions described in subsection (b) shall be the amounts specified for such positions in appropriations Acts.

     (b) __Positions covered__

-    The positions referred to in subsection (a) of this section are—
+    The positions referred to in subsection (a) are—

         (1) the position of assistant referred to in the proviso in the first undesignated paragraph under the center subheadings “Office of the Architect of the Capitol” and “salaries” in the first section of the Legislative Branch Appropriation Act, 1971 \[[2 U.S.C.
 1804][/us/usc/t2/s1804]\], and